 In the example below (adapted from this paper), an endurance cyclist trains four times per week at 10 am and eats four times per day.
-Meals follow a “red”, “amber”,“green” approach, which relates to carbohydrate intake for each meal.
-Red is low or no carbohydrate, amber is moderate carbohydrate, and green is high carbohydrate.
+Meals follow a “red”, “amber”, “green” approach, which relates to carbohydrate intake for each meal.
+Red is high carbohydrate, amber is moderate carbohydrate, and green is low or no carbohydrate.

 You’ll notice that there are no specific amounts of carbohydrates per meal, as this will depend on the person’s needs (bodyweight, goals, etc).
 The key is to make sure that your most important or intense training sessions are completed after at least one “green” meal as low carbohydrate availability will impair performance during intense sessions.

 An example for a 60-kg athlete who’s following the above and eating 400 g of carbs per day might be:

 - Red = 120 to 140 g carbohydrate